Developer Guide

 stage o/1

-.
+Expected: Stage of order changes fromUnder PreparationtoReady For Delivery.
 Details of staged order in status message. - Test case:

 stage o/1

-.
+Expected: Stage of order changes fromReady For DeliverytoSent For Delivery.
 Details of staged order in status message. - Test case:

 stage o/1

-Expected: Stage of order changes fromSent For Delivery
+Expected: Stage of order changes fromSent For DeliverytoReceived By Customer.
+Details of staged order in status message.

 Finding an order